-Additionally, if your employees download pirated files or software, your company will be liable and have to pay fines as hefty as $150,000 for every instance of software and other resource piracy.
+Additionally, if your employees download pirated files or software, your company will be liable and have to pay fines.

-When you have well-defined rules that prohibit the usage of unlicensed or pirated programs, you can minimize the risk of running into serious security and legal issues like those mentioned above.
+When you have well-defined rules that prohibit the usage of unlicensed or pirated programs, you can reduce the risk of running into serious security and legal issues like those mentioned above.

 2. Minimizes Computer and Network Misuse

 There are many ways in which your employees can misuse your computer and information resources.

 So, which specific computer and network activities should you advise against in your policy?

 That will depend on the laws in your area, but you may be able to prohibit activities like: